Ranked List of the Best UT Schools

 UT applicants should rank at least two majors as first or second choices.
 You may need to submit additional materials, depending on their programs of choice.

-UT is currently test-optional, meaning applicants are not required to submit scores to be considered for admission.
-Indicate whether you would like your scores to be considered on your application.
+Some UT campuses are currently test-optional, meaning applicants are not required to submit scores to be considered for admission.
+If relevant, indicate whether you would like your scores to be considered on your application.
+For campuses that require test scores, including the flagship UT Austin, you will need to submit scores directly from the testing agency.
 You will also have the option of submitting an expanded résumé and up to two letters of recommendation.

 What Are Your Chances of Acceptance?